-- Use proper lifting techniques. - Undo the four bolts (1) which connect the seat to the lifter/tilt module using a 4 mm Allen key and a 13 mm open spanner. - Lift the seat off the lifter / tilt module.
-Use proper lifting techniques.
+- The seat is very heavy.
+Injury hazard to hands and feet! - You should seek help from a second person. - Undo the four bolts (1) which connect the seat to the lifter/tilt module using a 4 mm Allen key and a 13 mm open spanner. - Get the help of a second person to lift the seat off the lifter / tilt module.